QuickDevNotes/Docker-Labs/registry/02-pull-an-image-from-registry.md

-# Pulling the Image from Registry Server
+# Pulling an Image from Registry Server

-In this lab session we will learn about how to add our _insecure_ registry to different Docker hosts and pull an image.
+In this lab session, we will learn about how to add our _insecure_ registry to different Docker hosts and pull an image.

 ## The First Attempt